 It is illegal for an employer or union to penalize you for raising a health or safety issue at work.
 If you experience negative actions from your employer or union after raising a health and safety concern, you can submit a prohibited action (formerly known as a discriminatory action) complaint.

 Prohibited action takes place when these three elements are present:

-- You notice a health and safety issue at your workplace
+- There was a health and safety concern or unsafe condition at your workplace.

-- You raise the issue with your employer (or union) or WorkSafeBC; and
+- You raised the issue with your employer, your union, or WorkSafeBC.

-- Your employer takes a negative action because you reported the issue
+- Your employer took a negative action related to your employment, or

-Examples of a negative action towards you by an employer are:
+Examples of a negative action toward you by an employer are: